Should you lease or buy your next vehicle? This is a commonly asked question and one you may want to consider for more than just the tax benefits.

 - Lease restrictions – Many leases have an allowable amount of kms that can be driven and anything over and above are charged at a specified rate.
 Will you go over the allowed amount and have an extra payment when you go to renew the lease or turn in the car?

 Cash flow is always a consideration too.
 An article in the Globe and Mail, has a great illustration on the cost of purchasing vs. leasing.
 Basically, it showed that after 10 years you will potentially save about $14,000 plus the value of the car when you purchase as opposed to leasing.
-Of course, if you only consider your tax situation and want the BIGGEST write-off for tax purposes, provided the vehicle is used 100% for business, you may choose to get a lease which maximizes the $800/month.
+As the article was written in 2011, the numbers have obviously changed but it’s worth running the numbers using the current tax rates and options to determine what is best for your own situation.

 ***This blog is for information only and not to be used as tax advice or planning without first seeking professional advice.
 Information is subject to change without notice.